millerdev/WorQ/README.rst

 WorQ - Python task queue
 ========================

-WorQ is a task queue library written in Python.
-There are two main components that work together:
+WorQ is a Python task queue that uses a worker pool to execute tasks in parallel.
+Workers can run in a single process, multiple processes on a single machine, or many processes on many machines.
+It ships with two backend options (memory and redis) and two worker pool implementations (multi-process and threaded).
+Task results can be monitored, waited on, or passed as arguments to another task.

+WorQ has two main components:

 * ``TaskQueue``
 * ``WorkerPool``